 Combine Carbs with Protein and Healthy Fats

-The key to good blood sugar control is to pair carbs with protein and healthy fats that can help slow down glucose absorption.
+The key to reasonable blood sugar control is to pair carbs with protein and healthy fats that can help slow down glucose absorption.
 This balanced approach supports better blood sugar control.

 Limit Refined Sugars and Processed Foods